cyruslk/franklin-ford-bot/logs.md

   - I don't think we talked about this when we met but it's something I had in mind recently.
 I don't really envision this as a main asset of the project but as a fun exploration on its own.
 The idea is to give the user of this plugin (that you install on your browser) an updated version of all the webpages he will visit.
     - With chrome extensions, specific (or all) words, images, videos, advertisments (and so on) could be changed.
 All kinds of contents could be also added inside the webpage.
 [This one](https://chrome.google.com/webstore/detail/santa-to-satan/oggeichdlekdakedbibaihfehgdckdfk), for an example, is replacing the word `santa` by the word `satan`.
 You get the idea ;-)
     - Chrome extensions could also operate only for a specific website or for lists of websites.
+- Creating a cryptocurrency?
+Interacting with an existing cryptocurrency?
 - As I mentioned earlier, creating an online game?
 There's some interesting online textual games, like [Burnt Matches](https://www.pippinbarr.com/2016/11/29/burnt-matches/) done by Pippin Barr - [more info here](https://killscreen.com/articles/pippin-barrs-new-game-brings-concrete-poetry-life/).

 ------